ACTN3/ACTN3/README.md

 <!-- ::: {align="center"} -->

-***"From raw sequencing data to clinical insights - reproducible, scalable, and publication-ready."***
+***"From raw sequencing data to clinical insights - reproducible, scalable and publication-ready."***

 <!-- ::: -->